Senate Republicans resist advancing on border policy bill, leaving aid for Ukraine in doubt

 GOP senators emerged saying they were not likely to vote to move forward during the Wednesday test vote and wanted to debate changes to the bill — a demand that would further delay any definitive action on the legislation.

-“I think there’s a very real concern that there hasn’t been adequate time,” said South Dakota Sen. John Thune, the second-ranked Republican leader.
-“I think the Wednesday vote is going to be, for most of our members, too early.”
+“I think the Wednesday vote is going to be, for most of our members, too early,” said South Dakota Sen. John Thune, the second-ranked Republican leader.

 Sen. Roger Wicker, a Mississippi Republican, predicted that the Wednesday tally would fall short of the 60 votes needed.
 After exiting an earlier meeting with other GOP leaders, he told reporters, “I think the proposal is dead.”